 Toward the end of 2009, when the economy wasn’t showing any signs of recovery, especially within the building industry, I began investigating the Woman Business Enterprise programs.
-Initially I didn’t think it would be possible for such a long established firm as ours to become WBE-certified, but with our new ownership and new smaller size, Marks, Thomas Architects became a certified woman-owned small business enterprise in the state, city, and federal programs.
+Initially I didn’t think it would be possible for such a long established firm as ours to become WBE-certified, but with our new ownership and new smaller size, Marks Thomas became a certified woman-owned small business enterprise in the state, city, and federal programs.

 Throughout our careers, my partner, Magda Westerhout, and I felt as though we did not experience gender discrimination in any significant way.
 Admittedly, there were the comments on construction sites — “Pardon my French, little lady,” and, “You’re the secretary, so you take notes” — but those comments came from the field, not from male co-workers and clients in the office.
 And in our architecture school experiences, although we were the minority by 80 percent, we did not sense a difference in teaching, including the scathing critiques from the faculty.

 Today, half of all architecture school students are women, but in the workplace those numbers dwindle significantly.
 In the U.S. there are 105,847 licensed architects and only 17,994 of them — about one-sixth — are women.
 Women leave the profession.
 In 2012, an American Institute of Architects survey indicated that 49 percent of architecture school students and 39 percent of architecture interns were female, but only 17 percent were partners or principals in firms.